Send the link below via email or IMCopy

 I'm not unfamiliar with poetry

-the deliberate repetition of the first part of the sentence in order to achieve an artistic effect
+the deliberate repetition of the first part of the sentence in order to achieve an artistic effect.
+Anaphora has the effect of engaging your audience in a particular emotional experience.

 "We shall not flag or fail.
 We shall go on to the end.
 We shall fight in France.
 We shall fight on the seas and oceans.
 We shall fight with growing confidence and growing strength in the air.
 We shall defend our island, whatever the cost may be.
 We shall fight on the beaches, and we shall fight on the landing grounds.
 We shall fight in the fields and in the streets.
 We shall fight in the hills.
 We shall never surrender." --Winston Churchill

-Several coordinating conjunctions used in succession in order to achieve an artistic effect
+Several coordinating conjunctions used in succession in order to achieve an artistic effect.
+The rhetorical effect of polysyndeton, however, often shares with that of asyndeton a feeling of multiplicity, energetic enumeration, and building up.

 "[W]hen we allow freedom to ring, when we let it ring from every village and every hamlet, from every state and every city, we will be able to speed up that day when all God's children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands and sing in the words of the old Negro spiritual, 'Free at last!
 Free at last!
 Thank God Almighty, we are free at last!'" --MLKjr